Light neutrino masses from gravitational condensation: the Schwinger-Dyson approach: The kernel structure

 In order to numerically obtain solutions for $\alpha(p^2)$ and $\beta(p^2)$ we rotate the expressions of \equaref{eq:alpha_1} and \equaref{eq:beta_1} respectively to Euclidean space.
 We begin by performing the following replacements, $k^2 = - k_E^2$, $p^2 = - p_E^2$, $d^4k=id^4k_E$ which modify $\alpha(p^2)$ and $\beta(p^2)$ to take the following form

-where $k_E^2$ and $p_E^2$ are positive.
+where $k_E^2$ and $p_E^2$ are positive and the Euclidean rotation has changed the relative sign between $\alpha^2$ and $\beta^2$ in the denominator of the above expression.
 We note that we have not calculated $\alpha(p_E^2)$ using the dressed graviton propagator because its contribution will receive further suppression, by a loop factor, than the leading non-zero undressed contribution.

-The simplest regularisation procedure, which is the one we adopt, is to impose a ultraviolet (UV) cutoff $\Lambda$ on the magnitude of the momentum running in the loop.
+The most straightforward regularisation procedure, which is the one we adopt, is to impose an ultraviolet (UV) cutoff $\Lambda$ on the magnitude of the momentum running in the loop.
 This UV cutoff is also the condensate scale, above which the chiral symmetry of the neutrino is restored and the condensate dissolves.
 We expect the UV cutoff to be the same order as $\mu$ given the non-renormalisability of quantum gravity.
-In QED, a cutoff regularisation scheme is often employed due to its numerical convenience however such an approach has its disadvantages as it lacks Lorentz covariance and may potentially lead to ambiguous results.
+In QED, a cutoff regularisation scheme is often employed due to its numerical convenience.
+However, such an approach has its disadvantages as it lacks Lorentz covariance and may lead to ambiguous results.
 As it has been demonstrated the cutoff regularisation scheme yields qualitatively similar solutions as those derived using off-shell renormalisation \cite{Hawes:1994ce,Hawes:1996mw}, we proceed with this approach.

 We rescale the momentum and $\beta$ such that $p_E^2 = x \Lambda^2$, $k_E^2 = y \Lambda^2$ and $\beta \to \beta\Lambda$.
 In addition, we replace the integral measure, $d^4 k_E$, by the hyper-spherical coordinates, $d^4 k_E = 2\pi \Lambda^4 y dy \sin^2\theta d\theta$, as well as defining $p_E\cdot k_E = \sqrt{xy} \Lambda^2 \cos\theta$ for $\theta \in [0, 2\pi]$ to obtain